fasterit/stikked-fit/README.md

 Please check [Faster IT GmbH](https://www.faster-it.com/) if you want to support a code review of Stikked and are interested in continued maintenance.

+As of 31 December 2024 we have no funding to continue maintaining stikked-fit.
+So we will put this repo to sleep and say good bye to the last full featured pastebin as we knew them for 2 decades.

+:-(  ->  😢

 Stikked allows you to easily share code with anyone you wish.
 Based on the [original Stikked](http://code.google.com/p/stikked/) with lots of bugfixes and improvements.

 Here are some features: